 I’m always hesitant to say something is “the best”, but honestly, this 3 ingredient asparagus recipe is the best I’ve ever made, or eaten.

-I picked this baked asparagus recipe to share with you since spring is finally here (even though we’re getting snow today in Minnesota 😐), and Easter is this Sunday.
+I picked this parmesan asparagus recipe to share with you since spring is finally here (even though we’re getting snow today in Minnesota 😐), and Easter is this Sunday.

 I altered the recipe slightly, using a tablespoon of the bacon fat that had rendered, to replace half of the olive oil called for.
 And it paid off in the form of richly flavored spears from the inside out, and crunchy tips.
 I also must have spaced out for a second while making the recipe, because the shallot I bought from the list of ingredients never made it into the pan.
 Oops!
 But that little mistake didn’t seem to hurt the end result.
 And it certainly keeps things simple.

 The most important tip for making perfectly roasted asparagus is error on the side of less time than more in the oven!
 Asparagus becomes limp when its overcooked, especially because it naturally has a lot of water content, creating an undesirable texture.
 Vegetables cook for a few minutes even after they’re out of the oven, so you’ll want to take that into consideration.